Azure/azure-quickstart-templates/101-nat-gateway-1-vm/README.md

 This template is a resource manager implementation of a quickstart for deploying a NAT gateway.
 A Ubuntu virtual machine is deployed to the subnet that is associated with the NAT gateway.

+> [!IMPORTANT]
+>Virtual Network NAT is available as public preview at this time.
+Currently it's only available in a limited set of [regions](https://docs.microsoft.com/azure/virtual-network/nat-overview#region-availability).
+This preview is provided without a service level agreement and isn't recommended for production workloads.
+Certain features may not be supported or may have constrained capabilities.
+See the [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms) for details.

+Subscriptions must be registered to allow participation in the Public Preview.
+Participation requires a two-step process and instructions are provided below for Azure CLI and Azure PowerShell.
+The activation may take several minutes to complete.

+### Azure CLI

+1. register subscription for Public Preview

+    ```azurecli-interactive
+      az feature register --namespace Microsoft.Network --name AllowNatGateway
+    ```

+2. activate registration

+    ```azurecli-interactive
+      az provider register --namespace Microsoft.Network
+    ```

+### Azure PowerShell

+1. register subscription for Public Preview

+    ```azurepowershell-interactive
+      Register-AzProviderFeature -ProviderNamespace Microsoft.Network -FeatureName AllowNatGateway
+    ```

+2. activate registration

+    ```azurepowershell-interactive
+      Register-AzResourceProvider -ProviderNamespace Microsoft.Network

 For more information on **Virtual Network NAT** service and **NAT gateway** see:

 * [What is Virtual Network NAT (Public Preview)?](https://docs.microsoft.com/azure/virtual-network/nat-overview)